Iain McGilchrist on The Divided Brain and Perceiving the Sacred

 Yes.
 So.
 Gosh, Iain so much in there, it’s making me think about how we read Scripture.
 And that I imagine someone who’s already written the Against Criticism for scripture, you know, don’t dissect it into dry doctrines, just let it work on you.

 I want to hear about the time when you were working in psychiatry and having great success in this second career essentially, and the hemisphere hypothesis, this sense that there are different modes of attention that the different hemispheres of the brain have.
 And that that impacts much more than has been thought in the past.
-I’d love to hear as you were kind of, you know, building essentially on Against Criticism and bringing in all these disciplines and this was emerging in you – how obvious it was that this was your project, you know, that this was the thing that you needed to say in the world.
-Or whether there were times where you thought this is too big, I need to go at one small area, or no one’s going to take me seriously, I’m gonna just going to read a bit from the beginning of, I can’t remember which of your books but it says something like, you know, this is the book about the nature of reality, the cosmos, morality, consciousness on God.
+I’d love to hear as you were kind of, you know, building essentially on Against Criticism and bringing in all these disciplines and this was emerging in you – how obvious it was that this was your project, you know, that this was the thing that you needed to say in the world?
+Or whether there were times where you thought this is too big, I need to go at one small area, or no one’s going to take me seriously, I’m gonna, just going to read a bit from the beginning of, I can’t remember which of your books but it says something like, you know, this is the book about the nature of reality, the cosmos, morality, consciousness and God.
 What was it like coming to realise that that’s what you needed to write?

 Iain McGilchrist